-One of the shops we went into sold among many other things guns and my husband spoke to the shopkeeper for ages about Tombstone, guns and the law concerning buying guns.
+One of the shops we went into sold among many other things guns.
+My husband spoke to the shopkeeper for ages about Tombstone.
+He told us all about the guns in his shop and the law on buying guns.

-The shopkeeper told my husband about a law in Arizona only recently taken off the books called the ‘Needs Killing’ law.
+The shopkeeper told my husband about a very strange law in Arizona.
+A law only recently taken off the books called the ‘Needs Killing’ law.

-This is where if you could get twelve people to agree that someone needed killing then you could go out and kill them with the backing of the law.
+If twelve people agree that someone needed killing, then this law applied.
+Then you could go out and kill that person with the backing of the law.

-Now I don’t know how true this is or if the shopkeeper was having a bit of fun with the gullible tourists but he seemed very convincing at the time and in Arizona it is still legal to walk about wearing loaded guns in plain sight.
+Now I don’t know how true this is or if the shopkeeper was having a bit of fun with the gullible tourists.
+But he was convincing at the time and in Arizona it is still legal to walk about wearing loaded guns in plain sight.

 The Gun Shop

-We saw and enjoyed many things in Tombstone but the final place we went to really was for some their final place and of course you’ve guessed no trip to Tombstone is complete without a visit to the famous Boot Hill graveyard.
+We saw and enjoyed many things in Tombstone but the final place we went to, really was, for some their final place.
+Of course you’ve guessed no trip to Tombstone is complete without a visit to the famous Boot Hill graveyard.

-I was a little confused as to which Boot Hill was the famous one as there is a Boot Hill in Dodge too though it is probably a name commonly given to burial places in the Old Wild West.
+I was a little confused on which Boot Hill is the famous one.
+I'm confused because there is a Boot Hill in Dodge too.
+So I guess that Boot Hill is most likely a name given to burial places in the Old Wild West.